-The speed of vehicles, whether cars, lorries, or e-bikes, has a profound effect on how we experience our cities.
-What feels too fast or too slow often depends on one’s role in traffic: a pedestrian may feel endangered by a motorist’s speed, while the motorist simply wants to reach their destination.
+Vehicle speeds, whether cars, trucks, or e-bikes, profoundly effects our experience of cities.
+What feels too fast or too slow often depends on the place we occupy in traffic: a pedestrian may feel endangered by a motorist’s speed, while the motorist simply wants to reach their destination.
 Traditionally, fixed speed limits have been the solution, but these don’t account for the dynamic nature of urban spaces, nor the emergence of new vehicle types.
-Unsafe streets push people into safer vehicles, but in doing so, we risk neglecting the idea of the safe street itself.
+Unsafe streets push people into safer vehicles, but in doing so, we risk neglecting making safer streets.
 To create safer, more livable streets, we need to rethink our approach to speed regulation, considering the evolving complexity of urban life.

 About the speakers